Isotropic Gaussian Processes on Finite Spaces of Graphs: Priors on Finite Spaces of Graphs

 \subsection{Efficient Computation of Isotropic Kernels}

 \Cref{thm:lap_spectrum} relieves us of the need to solve the eigenproblem for $\m{\Delta}$ numerically.
 Although this saves us an immense number of $O(2^{3 d})$ computational operations, computing $k(x, y)$ still entails summing up $2^d$ terms --- an impossible problem for even a moderate $d$.
-For general graphs, \textcite{borovitskiy2021} recommend approximating $k(x, y)$ by a truncated sum.
-Here we show that a much better solution exists.
+For general graphs, \textcite{borovitskiy2021} recommend approximating $k(x, y)$ by truncating the sum in~\Cref{eqn:matern}.
+Below we show that a much more efficient solution exists.

 Denote the inner sum in~\Cref{eqn:isotr_kernel} by

 For $x \in \cbr{0, 1}^d$ define $\abs{x} = \sum_{i=1}^d x_d$.
 Then we have the following characterization of $G_{d, j}(x, y)$.

 \begin{restatable}{theorem}{EffComp} $G_{d, j}(x, y) = G_{d, j, m}$ where $m = \abs{x \pd y}$ is the Hamming distance between graphs $x$ and $y$.
 Moreover,